aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

    if you wish to be able to manually interact with your cluster, you will need to map an IAM role or user to the `system:masters` group.
-This can be either done by specifying a `mastersRole` when the cluster is defined, calling `cluster.addMastersRole` or explicitly mapping an IAM role or IAM user to the relevant Kubernetes RBAC groups using `cluster.addRoleMapping` and/or `cluster.addUserMapping`.
+This can be either done by specifying a `mastersRole` when the cluster is defined, calling `cluster.awsAuth.addMastersRole` or explicitly mapping an IAM role or IAM user to the relevant Kubernetes RBAC groups using `cluster.addRoleMapping` and/or `cluster.addUserMapping`.